MidnightCoder06/malik-stone-ai-influencer/context.md

 1. User types message and hits Enter/Send
 2. Message added to local state, API call initiated
+3. Server checks message with OpenAI Moderation API
+4. If flagged for sexual content → returns friendly rejection
-3. Server formats messages with system prompt
+5. If clean → formats messages with system prompt
-4. Grok AI generates response
+6. Grok AI generates response
-5. Response returned to client, added to messages
+7. Response returned to client, added to messages
-6. UI updates with new message
+8. UI updates with new message

 ---